Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 3. Select The Right Category

 Your chosen business category can significantly impact where your GMB profile ranks for specific local searches and keywords.
-This is one of the main reasons why Google My Business allows users to specify a primary and secondary business category.
+This is one of the main reasons why Google My Business allows users to specify primary and secondary categories for your business.

 Remember that the former should be accurately related to your products and services, and the second category should be associated with the primary category.

 If you’re unsure about the right category, refer to the category listings of your top competitors.
-We’d suggest going with the category that most of your competitors are listed under, as this will enhance visibility during local, relevant searches.
+We’d suggest checking out our Google My Business SEO tips and going with the category most of your competitors are listed under, as this will enhance visibility during local, relevant searches.

 Additionally, users can experiment and change the categories to find out what works best.